Error Notebook-Guided, Training-Free Part Retrieval in 3D CAD Assemblies via Vision-Language Models: Conclusion

 \section{Conclusion}

 In this work, we introduced a novel \textit{Error Notebook}-guided, training-free part retrieval approach for complex 3D CAD assemblies.
 Our framework leverages retrospective error analysis and RAG to enhance VLM reasoning without additional training or fine-tuning.
-By systematically constructing \textit{Error Notebooks} that capture and correct flawed reasoning trajectories, and by retrieving specification-similar exemplars at inference time, our method consistently improves accuracy across multiple proprietary VLMs, with gains of up to 23.4\% absolute accuracy on human-preference benchmarks.
-Beyond retrieval accuracy, our study highlights two broader contributions: (i) a new human-in-the-loop CAD dataset that emphasizes specification-driven evaluation, and (ii) a two-stage VLM strategy that decomposes long assembly inputs into interpretable part descriptions, improving both scalability and interpretability.
+By systematically constructing \textit{Error Notebooks} that capture and correct flawed reasoning trajectories, and by retrieving specification-similar exemplars at inference time, our method consistently improves accuracy across multiple proprietary VLMs.
+Importantly, our method surpasses traditional training-free inference-time approaches (standard few-shot, self-consistency) and further demonstrates strong improvements even on open-source models (e.g., Qwen2-VL-2B-Instruct and Aya-Vision-8B).

-Future work will explore open-source VLM integration, larger-scale datasets, and cross-domain applications of \textit{Error Notebooks}, aiming to establish a more general paradigm for training-free reflective reasoning in multimodal AI.
+Future work will explore cross-domain applications of \textit{Error Notebooks}, aiming to establish a more general paradigm for training-free reflective reasoning in multimodal AI.